Table of Contents

 When traveling by road, remember that marijuana in all forms is still a Schedule 1 controlled substance and transporting it across state lines is a federal crime.
 Just don’t do it.

-Even though Florida does not accept out-of-state medical cards, other states accept medical cards from other states because of their reciprocity laws.
-These states include:
+While Florida does not accept out-of-state medical marijuana cards, several other states do through their reciprocity laws.

 Arizona

-Your qualifying condition must also be a condition that meets that of the Arizona medical card.
+Your qualifying condition must also be a condition that meets the requirements of the Arizona medical card.
 With your out-of-state card, you can purchase up to 2.5 ounces of cannabis from a dispensary in Arizona every two weeks.

 Arkansas